What Changes at Employee 50

 When you’re building a company, there are milestones that always stand out.
 Your first hire.
 The first client.
 Opening a new office.

-While each of these pose their own challenges, there’s one milestone that always stood out to me: reaching the 50 employee mark.
+While each of these pose their own challenges, there’s one milestone that always stands out: reaching the 50 employee mark.
+But once you've grown to 50 employees, now what?

 Of those stages, few are as profound as hitting employee 50.
 At that point, you truly start to feel the shift from startup or small business to full-fledged mid-sized company.
 You’ll run into both cultural and compliance roadblocks.
 But these challenges are just necessary steps to take your business into the next phase of growth.